-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you've paid your other recurring debts.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (this includes loan principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing costs (including mortgage principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto loans, child support, etcetera.

 Some example data: